NathMorris/NathMorris/README.md

-- # Hi, I'm Nathan Morris 👋
+- # Hi, I'm Natha Morris 👋

 Welcome to my GitHub profile!
 Here’s a bit about me: